-- Reorganization Proposal: The Administration has proposed a July 1, 2014 transfer of the Drinking Water Program (DWP) from CDPH to the State Water Resources Control Board (SWRCB).
-ELAP is also proposed to be transferred to SWRCB.
+- Reorganization: On July 1, 2014, the Drinking Water Program and ELAP transferred from CDPH to the State Water Resources Control Board (SWRCB).
 Find out more at http://www.swrcb.ca.gov/drinkingwater/index.shtml.

-- Hexavalent chromium: Certified laboraties for testing hexavalent chromium in drinking water are listed below.
+- Hexavalent chromium: Certified laboratories for testing hexavalent chromium in drinking water are listed below.
 Public water systems outside of California should be aware that California's method currently uses a 1-ppb detection limit for purposes of reporting (DLR).
 However, analytical results at concentrations below the DLR may be reported when laboratories have associated quality assurance data for their results.
-Any modification to California’s current DLR will be associated with the hexavalent chromium maximum contaminant level (MCL), which is in the formal regulations adoption process.
-In addition, California concurs with USEPA’s temporary extension of the maximum holding time for properly preserved drinking water samples from 24 hours to 5 days.
-These recommendations may be revised once USEPA finalizes the re-evaluation of its hexavalent chromium analytical method for drinking water samples.
+California’s current DLR is associated with the hexavalent chromium maximum contaminant level (MCL), which was effective on July 1, 2014.
 Follow this link for additional information.

 - NOTE: When you click to open Excel files (e.g., FOT Forms), you may see the Windows Security dialog box asking for user name and password.
 It is a known issue that is yet to be resolved.
 To work around this, close the dialog box(es) and the file will open.